AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 ![](images/uber.png)

-As a DevOps Engineer, you'll more or less (most likely) not writing the app, but instead, deploying it.
+As a DevOps Engineer, you're more or less (most likely) not writing the app, but instead, deploying it.
 That's why you're not writing your own app in this tutorial.

 *Full Disclosure* - I did have to edit this app a bit from Uber to make it compatible with Python3.
 You can find the repo here: